 🚗 Car Rental Igoumenitsa – Book a car to explore Epirus without restrictions.

-Carry small cash for local fares, even though long-distance tickets can be bought online.
+Carry small cash for local fares, even though long-distance tickets can be bought online or by card.

-Schedules are indicative and subject to change.
-For the most current departures, contact KTEL Thesprotias on +30 26650 22309 or visit ktel-thesprotias.gr.
-Last reviewed: 2026.
+Sources & verification: schedules and fares are indicative for 2026 and subject to change.
+For the most current departures, contact KTEL Thesprotias on +30 26650 22309 or visit the official site at ktel-thesprotias.gr.
+This is an independent local guide and is not affiliated with KTEL or any official tourism body.
+Last reviewed: June 2026.